segmentio/niffy/README.md

 ## Usage

 Whatever tests you want to run at each resolution must be wrapped in a function  and passed as the `testsFunction` parameter of the Niffy constructor.

-Example:
+### Mocha example:

 ```
 new Niffy(